 Another enormous factor in determining beard growth is your age.
 Puberty is a definite marker for the teenage beard, but after you go through puberty, you don’t instantly grow a wild beard garden.
 It gradually builds up through your 20s and 30s, leading to thicker, fuller growth when you’re older (and wiser).

 The best thing to do is to look at products that moisturize your skin underneath your beard and strengthen your hair follicles.
-Take a look at products to speed hair growth below.
+Look at products to speed hair growth below.

 The overproduction of sebum can cause a lot of problems for your beard.
-If you have naturally oily skin, you’re likely producing too much sebum, which can lead to hair loss over time due to clogged pores.
+If you have naturally oily skin, you’re likely producing too much sebum, which can lead to hair loss over time because of clogged pores.
 Exfoliation and a beard balm work to cleanse your beard and reduce the amount of sebum absorbing into your skin.